juju2307/Markdown/README.md

 ##### You can always count on me when
 ---

 I am an organized, punctual person and I am persevering.
 I will be able to bring rigor to the group while also knowing how to have fun.
+I like ita lot of team work because there are many more ideas in 10 heads than in one.

 ##### A funny story